The Great Whyte

 It is a peculiarly wide street and has in its width, underneath, a river which flows from beyond the village of Broughton through Wistow, Bury and finally into Ramsey.
 It then joins the High Lode and Bill Lode North of the Great Whyte, these two rivers (or lodes) flowed into Ramsey from the old river Nene, the Bill Lode no longer exists.
 The High Street passed over the river via the Great Medieval Bridge or the old High Bridge which is said to have had one pointed arch and was built in the 12th Century.

 The river that flowed down the Great Whyte was covered over by a tunnel from the NAT West Bank to the chamber near the Memorial Clock.
 From here it changed to three tunnels, the main tunnel with a smaller side tunnel either side in 1852.
 The measurement between the buildings on the west side of the street and buildings on the east side measure between 70 – 80ft on average.
-In the early 1900’s this looked even more pronounced than today, because there was no central island as shown below.
+In the early 1900’s this looked even more pronounced than today, because there was no central island as shown left.